 We often see brides eager to jump into wedding planning.
 But the truth is, there are many details the groom can plan, and should help plan for the wedding!
-Here are ten things your groom can plan for your wedding.
+Here are ten groom’s responsibilities for wedding planning:

 1. Groomsmen Attire